2014 Rewind: A Year of The News in The News

 So what steps can journalists take to protect themselves in high-risk situations, specifically freelancers who are pretty much on their own reporting stories in unsafe parts of the world?

 Interested in news about media issues, trends and other updates?
 Sign up for a media newsfeed via PR Newswire for Journalists.
-You also can subscribe to Beyond Bylines in the sidebar or add our RSS feed to get media trends, journalist interviews, blog profiles, and more sent right to your inbox or feed reader.
+You also can subscribe to Beyond Bylines in the sidebar to get media trends, journalist interviews, blog profiles, and more sent right to your inbox or feed reader.